 Discussion Board Postings: For discussions there will be several questions or discussion prompts posted to the discussion board area.
 The first postings should be your own individual thoughts or comments relating the text material to the video (with appropriate page citations from the textbook).
 Then you should reply to two classmates to earn full points for this activity.
 The primary goal for this portion of the course is to "talk" about what you are learning so it is more appropriate to be informal and conversational in these assignments though I would still encourage you to avoid "text" language.
 In the initial posting your goal is to link the examples from the video to the concepts presented in the textbook.
 These textbook references should be cited using APA format.
 See the "citing sources" link for citation examples.
 This is also the place to include personal experiences and/or reactions.
 For the reply postings you should ask questions to encourage other students to think more deeply, constructively disagree at times, apply textbook/course information to others comments, and share your own experiences that relate to the topic of discussion.
 If you repeat yourself in reply messages you will only receive partial credit.
 Also, simply stating "I agree" is not detailed or complex enough to earn points.
-Discussion assignments are worth 50 points each.
+Most discussion assignment are worth 100 points each.
+Reading Assignments: (100 points each) There are two reading assignments this semester.
+The material and assignments are provided under the Assignments area in Blackboard.
+There should be polished essays using the conventions of Standard Written English and a minimum of 500 words.
+Any information from the text must be cited using APA citation style in order to avoid plagiarism.